0xff-r4bbit/watchmetype/README.md

 1. Download the DMG from [the latest release](https://github.com/0xff-r4bbit/watchmetype/releases/).
 2. Drag **Watch Me Type** into the **Applications** folder.
 3. Launch the app.
-4. When macOS asks, grant Accessibility access (required to type for you).
+4. In the in-app prompt, choose **Continue** and grant Accessibility access in System Settings when prompted.
 5. Sparkle will check for updates automatically after launch; manual “Check for Updates” is in the menu.

 ## Usage Notes